- Sam Raimi

 Sam Raimi once told a crewmember that an audience must never be bored: “Whether they’re frightened, freaked out, or laughing, those are all good reactions.”
-In his first directorial effort, The Evil Dead, Raimi managed to conjure each of these reactions by pushing horror beyond any known limits through low-budget extremes and his trademark in-your-face presentation.
+In his first directorial effort, The Evil Dead (1981), Raimi managed to conjure each of these reactions by pushing horror beyond any known limits through low-budget extremes and his distinct in-your-face presentation.
 Audiences who weren’t screaming chuckled uncomfortably at the deliberate over-the-top violence and inherent campy quality of his independent film.
 When the director set out to make a sequel to his cult classic five years later in 1987, the outcome epitomized Raimi’s desire to, above all else, entertain.
 Evil Dead 2 one-ups its predecessor through an unrelenting string of ridiculous, bloody, and surreal off-the-wall gags, both horrific and hilarious.
 If the original seems exaggerated, the sequel satirizes those extremes by delivering even gorier violence with a flagrant comic edge, testing the audience’s limits.
 The film’s UK tagline, “Kiss your nerves goodbye” couldn’t be more accurate.
 More indicative of Raimi’s enduring juxtaposition of kinetic style and mordant tone than The Evil Dead, which was more an experimentation in horror style, the sequel finds Raimi looking back on his first film and realizing completely new and creative possibilities within his original vision.

 Evil Dead 2 wasn’t always conceived as a horror-comedy, however.
 Even while making the first film, Raimi had planned to continue with a horror-swashbuckler where the hero—Bruce Campbell’s Ash—travels back to Medieval times to fight the zombie-like Deadite hordes.
 But after his failed second feature, Crimewave (1985), the director could not secure financing.
-Enter movie mogul Dino De Laurentiis, a legendary B-movie producer since the 1940s whose string of hits in the mid-80s (including David Cronenberg’s The Dead Zone and Michael Mann’s Manhunter, both released in 1986) secured the construction of De Laurentiis’ own movie studio in North Carolina, then the largest East Coast studio of its kind (now owned by Screen Gems).
+Enter movie mogul Dino De Laurentiis, a legendary B-movie producer since the 1940s whose string of hits in the mid-1980s (including David Cronenberg’s The Dead Zone and Michael Mann’s Manhunter, both released in 1986) secured the construction of De Laurentiis’ own movie studio in North Carolina, then the largest East Coast studio of its kind (now owned by Screen Gems).
 De Laurentiis offered Raimi a budget of about $3.5 million to make a sequel to The Evil Dead.
 But rather than sending Ash back in time, De Laurentiis insisted Raimi continue his story at the isolated cabin in the woods and another round of Deadites to torment the hero—in essence, De Laurentiis wanted Raimi to remake his own film.
 Forced to revisit the same scenario, Raimi and co-writer Scott Spiegel opted to revamp the material.
 Instead of writing another straight horror film, Raimi and Spiegel fell back on their lifelong affinity for the Three Stooges to create the first ever slapstick-horror movie.

 Legal issues with foreign distributors of the original meant Raimi couldn’t use footage from The Evil Dead to recap what had happened and move on.
 This called for Raimi to open Evil Dead 2 with a simplified retelling of the first film’s events, with a few alterations for the sake of simplicity.
 Gone from the original are all other characters aside from Ash and Linda (here played by Denise Bixler, since the original Linda, Betsy Baker, was unavailable).
 They’re alone for a romantic weekend in the isolated cabin owned by Professor Knowby, whose tape recording once again awakens ancient Deadites from their slumber.
 Both Ash’s hand and all of Linda become possessed, and both are summarily dismembered.
 At the same time, Knowby’s daughter Annie (Sarah Berry) and her preppy boyfriend Ed (Richard Domeier), escorted by local hillbillies Jake (Dan Hicks) and Bobby Joe (Kassie Wesley), trek out to her father’s cabin with missing pages from the Necronomicon, the Sumerian Book of the Dead.
 When they arrive, they find buckets of blood and a one-armed man raving about something evil in the woods.
 It doesn’t take long for everyone to realize Ash’s ravings are true, and the only way to stop the Deadite threat is to render the evil into physical form and kill it.
-Of course, something goes wrong, and Ash is sucked back in time to 1300 AD, where he’s expected as the hero prophesied to eliminate the Deadites—a prophecy he knows to be ill—foretold, since the Deadites still survive in his present.
+Of course, something goes wrong, and Ash is sucked back in time to 1300 AD, where he’s expected as the hero prophesied to eliminate the Deadites—a prophecy he knows to be ill, since the Deadites still survive in his present.

-Raimi has long delighted in putting Campbell through the ringer, exposing him to a gruelingly difficult physical shoots if only to affectionately torture his lifelong friend.
-Just recently, Campbell appeared in Raimi’s Oz the Great and Powerful for a single scene where the actor receives a harsh thwack! or two upside the head.
+Raimi has long delighted in putting Campbell through the ringer, exposing him to gruelingly difficult physical shoots if only to affectionately torture his lifelong friend.
+Just recently, Campbell appeared in Raimi’s Oz the Great and Powerful (2013) for a single scene where the actor receives a harsh thwack! or two upside the head.
 One sequence in Evil Dead 2 required dumping a fifty-gallon drum of blood (red-colored water) on Campbell; the impact released on the actor was so strong that Raimi insisted they fasten a wooden board to Campbell’s back to support his spine.
 But Campbell’s presence, and willingness to dedicate himself physically, enhances the film.
 What other actor could carry this picture as Campbell does throughout the middle sections, where Raimi refuses to grant Ash immunity from Deadite punishment?
-Beyond the physical, Campbell’s reactions are priceless in the cabin-gone-mad scenes where inanimate objects—books, shelves, a deer mount, a grandfather clock, lamps, a rocking chair, and so on—come alive with creepy madhouse laughter.
+Beyond the physical, Campbell’s cartoonish reactions are priceless in the cabin-gone-mad scenes where inanimate objects—books, shelves, a deer mount, a grandfather clock, lamps, a rocking chair, and so on—come alive with creepy madhouse laughter.
 Covered in blood, less one hand, and slowly losing it, Ash joins in and the hilarity becomes both riotous and twisted.
-Raimi has never feared testing the limits of his favorite actor, nor has he resisted sacrificing his protagonist for effect (his 2009 hit Drag Me to Hell proved the second point as well).
+Raimi has never feared testing the limits of his favorite actor, nor has he resisted sacrificing his protagonist for effect (his 2009 hit Drag Me to Hell proves the second point as well).

 More than its predecessor, Evil Dead 2 has caused a cult sensation, largely because of its knowing, self-referential humor and outlandishly funny performance by Campbell.
 Just the iconic image of Ash’s chainsaw arm has been consecrated into the pop-culture consciousness, often leaving fans to unfairly overlook The Evil Dead’s merits.
 When I first saw the film, it was before its predecessor and just after its sequel, Army of Darkness.
-Once I saw all three, I couldn’t help but see Evil Dead 2 as the perfect balance between bloody shocks of The Evil Dead and sheer slapstick of Army of Darkness.
+Once I saw all three, I couldn’t help but see Evil Dead 2 as the perfect balance between the bloody shocks of The Evil Dead and the sheer slapstick of Army of Darkness.
 Even Canada’s brilliant Evil Dead: The Musical (complete with “splatter zone” in the first few rows) blends this film’s comic tone and chainsaw-worn violence with the simplicity of the original’s five-college-kids-alone-in-the-woods scenario.
 Whereas the original finds Raimi discovering his skills with an unbelievable degree of confidence, the sequel shows Raimi’s talent and ideas refined into a pitch-perfect union of unlikely genres and styles.